How can I use my philosophy major or minor to find a job after graduation?

 Can studying philosophy help with applying to graduate school?

 Yes.
 Philosophy majors consistently outperform all other majors on standardized tests for graduate school admissions.
 This includes the GRE, LSAT, GMAT, and MCAT.
 Here are some recent studies that document the correlation between excellent test scores and majoring in philosophy (see Careers).

 Here’s the surprise.
 Everyone has the potential to do philosophy.
 This is because everyone can come up with reasons that can support their views on all sorts of philosophical issues, like whether God exists, whether we have a soul that can survive our earthly existence, whether it is better to be honest even if it goes against your personal interest, and many others.
 There are professional philosophers at CSUN and other colleges and universities doing research on both traditional and the latest uncharted issues in philosophy (see What Is Philosophy?).
 Since you have the potential to do philosophy, why not take a course? (see Courses)

 What can I expect in a philosophy course?

-You can expect fun discussions on intense subjects (like truth, consciousness, and the meaning of life) and intense discussions on fun subjects (like bullshit, hip hop, Stephen Colbert, baseball, poker, Harry Potter, social media, the internet, South Park, the Simpsons, Girls, Star Trek, The Wire, The Matrix, and the list goes on).
+You can expect fun discussions on intense subjects (like truth, consciousness, and the meaning of life) and intense discussions on fun subjects (like bullshit, hip hop, baseball, poker, social media, the internet, South Park, the Simpsons, Girls, Star Trek, The Wire, The Matrix, and the list goes on).
 Whatever the topic, you will learn to think rigorously, with the aim towards developing logical support for your views, and the power to express your views clearly and persuasively.

 Doesn’t philosophy just come down to each person’s opinion?